Virasoro constraints on moduli of sheaves and vertex algebras: Rank reduction via wall-crossing

-We can use the Lemma to lift the previous wall-crossing formula to an equality
+We can use the lemma to lift the previous wall-crossing formula to an equality

-holding in $V_\bullet^{\pa}$, where the last bracket on the right hand side is the partial lift of the Lie bracket to the vertex algebra.
-To deduce this from the Lemma we note that
+holding in $V_\bullet^{\pa}$, where all the brackets on the right hand side are the partial lift of the Lie bracket to the vertex algebra.
+To deduce this from the lemma we note that

-since the pullback of $\ch_1^\CV(\pt)$ to $P_{\alpha_0}^t$ is $\xi_\CO(\ch_1(\pt))=0.$ By part a) of the Lemma the right hand side is also annihilated by $\ch_1^\CV(\pt)$ and by part b) we must have equality -- both sides live in $V^{\pa}_{\bullet, (1, \alpha)}$ and their classes in $\widecheck V_\bullet^{\pa}$ agree by \eqref{eq: rankreductionwallcrossing}.
+since the pullback of $\ch_1^\CV(\pt)$ to $P_{\alpha_0}^t$ is $\xi_\CO(\ch_1(\pt))=0.$ By part a) of the lemma the right hand side is also annihilated by $\ch_1^\CV(\pt)$ and by part b) we must have equality -- both sides live in $V^{\pa}_{\bullet, (1, \alpha)}$ and their classes in $\widecheck V_\bullet^{\pa}$ agree by \eqref{eq: rankreductionwallcrossing}.